 Link building is the process of acquiring backlinks.
 This involves:

-Guest blogging.
-You can also look into writing guest blog posts for another website within your niche.
-Be sure to drop a link to your site in the article before it’s published.
+- Guest blogging.
+Look into writing guest blog posts for another website within your niche.
+Be sure to drop a link to your site in the article before publication.

 5. Local SEO